 Take your storytelling to the next level!
 This workshop-style class is intended for writers with some experience in/familiarity with dramatic screenwriting and screenplay format.
-Admission to the workshop will be determined by the instructor in consulation with FAVA, based on the submission of a sample of your writing (completed screenplay or several sample scenes) and a short synopsis of the project you wish to work on during the course.
+Admission to the workshop will be determined by the instructor in consultation with FAVA, based on the submission of a sample of your writing (completed screenplay or several sample scenes) and a short synopsis of the project you wish to work on during the course.
+Students will be expected to have completed or near completed first drafts coming into the class, as class time will be dedicated to workshopping each script.

 Class Payment and Cancellation Policy